frank-oh/frank-oh.github.io/_posts/2017-11-14-scala-partialApplication.md

 categories: FP terms scala
 ---

-Anyone whe starts to learn Scala(or other functional programming language) would have some difficulties with the jargons the FP people are using.
+Anyone who starts to learn Scala(or other functional programming language) would have some difficulties with the jargons the FP people are using.
 I want to explain Scala features based on those terms used.
 The first one is *Partial Function*.

-The concept of partial function is not so huge for Scala, and you can become familiier with the concepts by knowing the definition and usage of partial functions.
+The concept of partial function is not so huge for Scala, and you can become familiar with the concepts by knowing the definition and usage of partial functions.

 ## Definition of partial function

 Mathematically, a partial function is a mapping whose value is defined on just part of its domain.
 For example, if we have to sets `X = {1,2,3,4}`, `Y = {A,B,C}`, the mapping `(1,A),(2,B),(3,C)` is a partial function because it does not any function value defined when x = 4.
 Sometimes partial function is also called as *partially defined function*.
-The conecpt itself can be thought as a generalisation of the concept of function.
+The concept itself can be thought as a generalisation of the concept of function.

-In scala, a `PartialFunction` is also a `Function.
+In scala, a `PartialFunction` is also a `Function`.
 So we can use `PartialFunction` instead of `Function`.
 You can use `PartialFunction` wherever you can use a `Function`.

 Every `PartialFunction` should provide the `isDefinedAt(value)` method.
 This method returns `true` iff(if and only if) the function value is defined at `value`.